varun93/pgas-checker/README.md

 **This is currently experimental**

-Although this is checker is meant for static analysis of an OpenShmem source, the ultimate goal of the project is to extended to any library following one-sided communication since they share similar semantics.
+Although this is checker is meant for static analysis of an OpenShmem source, the ultimate goal of the project is to extend it to any library following one-sided communication semantics.

 **Coming Soon**
 A concrete detailed roadmap for the project.